Redshift Data Warehouse Architecture Explained

-We’ve worked with many companies who started out using Redshift when they didn’t have much data but found it difficult and costly to scale as their needs evolved.
+We’ve worked with many companies who started out using Redshift.
+This was sufficient for their needs when they didn’t have much data, but they found it difficult and costly to scale as their needs evolved.

 Companies can face rapid growth in data when they acquire more users, introduce new business systems, or simply want to perform deeper exploratory analysis that requires more granular datasets and longer data retention periods.
 With Redshift’s coupling of storage and compute, this can cause their costs to scale almost linearly with the size of their data.

-At this stage, it makes sense to consider moving from a data warehouse architecture to a data lakehouse to leverage inexpensive storage on Amazon S3 while distributing ETL and SQL query workloads between multiple services.
+At this stage, it makes sense to consider moving from a data warehouse architecture to a data lakehouse.
+This would leverage inexpensive storage on Amazon S3 while distributing ETL and SQL query workloads between multiple services.

 In this architecture, companies can continue to use Redshift for workloads that require consistent performance such as dashboard reporting, while leveraging best-in-class frameworks such as open-source Presto to run queries directly against Amazon S3.
-This allows organizations to analyze much more data – without having to constantly up or downsize their Redshift clusters, manage complex retention policies, or deal with unmanageable costs.
+This allows organizations to analyze much more data.
+It allows them to do so without having to constantly up or downsize their Redshift clusters, manage complex retention policies, or deal with unmanageable costs.

 To learn more about what considerations you should be thinking about as you look at data warehouses or data lakes, check out this white paper by Ventana Research: Unlocking the Value of the Data Lake.